GAURAV-K-BHAT/Rust/README.md

-This Project is created for practice and it is available on official rust Book on the website In this Project we are generating a random number between 1 to 100 For that we have used external library named rand  from the official comunity of rust so after generating random number we are string it in integer and taking user input to guess the random number we are taking the input as string and after getting the input we have used trim function to remove empty spaces and new lines . and after that we are storing that string after converting in integer into integer element for that we have to remove all the other sing present in strings like special char and many more , for that we have used parse() function which will help us to check wheather string is containing only number or not if yes then it will give true , and store in other variable which is interger and if no then it will return false and take the input again .
+This Project is created for practice and it is available on official rust Book on the website In this Project we are generating a random number between 1 to 100 For that we have used external library named rand  from the official comunity of rust so after generating random number in string so we are converting string to integer and taking user input to guess the random number we are taking the input as string and after getting the input we have used trim function to remove empty spaces and new lines . and after that we are storing that string after converting into integer element for that we have to remove all the other sing present in strings like special char and many more , for that we have used parse() function which will help us to check wheather string is containing only number or not if yes then it will give true , and store in other variable which is interger and if no then it will return false and take the input again .